nesetaydinn/csharp_tutorials/first_tutorial/first_tutorial_doc.md

 ```bash
 pwd
 ```
-The output as like this;
+The output must be as like this;
 ```terminal
 /home/nesh/csharp_tutorials/first_tutorial
 ```